 With the new year we often want to reinvent ourselves and our wardrobes, and it's easy to do when you know how!
-Whether you pick unused items from your closet or visit your local charity shops for inspiration.
-Remember that bigger is better – don’t dismiss items with elasticated waistbands they are especially useful for adding extra width.
+Whether you pick unused items from your closet or visit your local charity shops for inspiration, remember that bigger is better – don’t dismiss items with elasticated waistbands as these are especially useful for adding extra width.
 When making this cute pinafore start out with a garment with a simple construction – use luxurious fabrics for an evening look or simple cotton for an everyday frock.

 Pinafore dress